mristuccia/exiftool/README.md

 ### Description

-*MR: Forked to add some minor changes, like the ability to enable the "-m" argument for ignoring the minor warnings.*
+*MR: Forked to add some features for personal need:

+1. Added the ability to pass extra flags.
+For now only the IGNOR_MINOR flag is supported.
+Sample:
+    List<Flag> flagList = new List<>();
+    flagList.add(StandardFlag.IGNORE_MINOR);
+    exiftool.setImageMeta(file, StandardFormat.HUMAN_READABLE, flagList, tagMap)

 *The goal and main features of this fork did not changed, so this description is the same as the original library*